-- Fair and equal ice time is designed to ensure that all players get the same opportunity to contribute, regardless of skill or ability.
+All players should have the same opportunity to contribute, regardless of skill or ability.
 A coach's responsibility is to develop all players.
 Shortening of the bench in an attempt to win games is not permitted.
-All players should receive fair and as close to equal as possible ice time. - Goaltender rotation: Players can play goal during practices and games with no goaltender equipment required.
+All players and goaltenders should receive fair and as close to equal as possible ice time.